sztupy/kossuth-map/README.md

 ### Points furthest away in Hungary from any sports complex

-There's plenty of sports complex's in Hungary.
+There's plenty of sports complexes in Hungary.
 To be the furthest from one, you have to be in the Hortobágy National Park.

 Large resolution map:
 ![Kossuth large](https://raw.githubusercontent.com/sztupy/kossuth-map/master/stadionok.png)